Git-StevenP/Immobilier_Arcane/text.md

 ### Prerequisites

 First of all, you will need to install Python and Jupyter Notebook on your machine.
-You will also need to download the packages mentioned below with the associated command lines :
+You will also need to download and install the packages mentioned below with the associated command lines :

 ```bash
 $ pip install pandas